gcharters/kabanero-dev-getting-started/README.md

 replicaset.apps/appsody-operator-5bbbc784b7   1         1         1       6d21h
 ```

-What if I you decide you want to see the Container and Kubernetes that Appsody is using, or you want to take your project elsewhere?
+What if you decide you want to see the Container and Kubernetes configuration that Appsody is using, or you want to take your project elsewhere?
 You can do this as follows.
 Enter:

 ```
 appsody extract